-What is the Long Term Plan?
+What is the Long-Term Plan?

-rince refreshing our plan in 2018, the Rangitīkei District Council has established and completed several community and infrastructure projects as we have worked through our Long Term Plan 2018-2028.
+Since refreshing the Long Term Plan in 2018, the Rangitīkei District Council has established and completed several community and infrastructure projects as we have worked through our Long Term Plan 2018-2028.

 From installing new toilets and LED lighting across the District, repairing the Marton Dam B face at Tūtaenui Reservoir and opening the area as an official public reserve, to completing the construction of Te Matapihi (the new Bulls Community Centre) and the Marton Skatepark.